 Last, but not least, you will need to tailor messages differently based on the subscriber’s activity.
 You’ve likely seen emails that say, “We’ve missed you.”
 These were probably from businesses whose emails you have not opened in a while.

-Most email marketing providers will allow you to create segments based on subscriber activity, like MailChimp does here:
+Most email marketing providers will allow you to create segments based on subscriber activity.

-One reason that businesses create a separate segment for inactive subscribers (those who have not opened emails in a long time) is that each subscriber costs you money.
+One reason that businesses create a separate segment for inactive subscribers (those who have not opened emails in a long time) is that each subscriber costs you money given that most email marketing platforms charge on a per-contact basis.
 Why pay for subscribers who are not engaging with you?
 There's also research that suggests an inactive email list impacts deliverability.

 The strategy usually goes like this.
 You will create a segment of subscribers that have not opened their emails in a certain timeframe, say six months.
 You send just that segment of people an email that asks them to reconfirm their subscription, either to confirm they want to continue receiving your emails or to get a special discount code, for example.
 If the subscriber does not confirm within the next week or two, they are removed from the list.